hyperledger/bevel/platforms/r3-corda/configuration/roles/check/node_component/Readme.md

-## ROLE: k8-component
+## ROLE: node_component
-This roles check if Job deployed and completed or not.
+This roles check if Pod is deployed or not and Job being deployed and completed or not.

 ### Tasks
 (Variables with * are fetched from the playbook which is calling this role)